List of Cars characters: Raoul ÇaRoule

 Raoul ÇaRoule is a famous French rally car based on Sébastien Loeb's 2007 Citroën C4 WRC.
-He is described as a great rally racer in France, and is painted in the colors of the French flag with the letters "GRC" on him.
+He is described as a great rally racer in France, and is painted in the colors of the French flag with the letters "GRC" (Grand Rally Cross) on him.

+Nigel Gearsley

+Nigel Gearsley is a British green-liveried Aston Martin DBR9 who is named after Sir Nigel Gresley.

+Miguel Camino

+Miguel Camino is a Spanish endurance car who is inspired by the Chevrolet Corvette C6.R, the Nissan GT-R and various American muscle cars.
+His name is a pun on the Chevrolet El Camino.

+Max Schnell

+Max Schnell is a German touring car who is inspired by the modified Mercedes-Benz AMG C-Class DTM (W204) racer.
+He is voiced by 4-time Formula One world champion, Sebastian Vettel in the german dub of Cars 2 where he meets Lightning at the Tokyo Party, whilst his name was changed to Sebastian Schnell.

+Rip Clutchgoneski

+Rip Clutchgoneski is an open-wheeled race car who is inspired by the Caparo T1, Hulme F1 and IndyCar models.
+He represents the fictional country of New Rearendia because Pixar planned for him to get killed by the lemons' electromagnetic pulse emitter during one of the World Grand Prix races in Cars 2 and did not wish to offend any countries, but Pixar changed his fate to just suffer a blown engine.

 Other characters introduced in Cars 3

 Miss Fritter

-Miss Fritter (voiced by Lea DeLaria) is a 1967 International Harvester Loadstar school bus modified for demolition derby racing, and a minor antagonist in Cars 3.
+Miss Fritter (voiced by Lea DeLaria) is a 1967 International Harvester Loadstar school bus modified for demolition derby racing and a minor antagonist in Cars 3.
 Miss Fritter appears in the Crazy Eight demolition derby at the Thunder Hollow Speedway and nearly saws Cruz with her stop sign blades until Lightning stops her, only to get his tire shredded.
 Cruz Ramirez ends up winning the race.

 Miss Fritter later appeared in the Cars 3 short film "Miss Fritter's Racing Skoool" shooting a commercial for demolition derby racing along with her friends from Thunder Hollow.

 She returned in Cars 3: Driven to Win as a boss and playable character.

 Smokey

 Smokey (voiced by Chris Cooper) is a 1947 Hudson Super Six pickup truck who owns Smokey's Garage in a fictionalized version of Thomasville, Georgia, and was Doc Hudson's mentor and crew chief.
-After heeding to Mater's advice, Lightning reunites with Cruz and heads to the abandoned Thomasville Speedway, where they suddenly meet Smokey on the track.
-With help from Doc Hudson's old friends, River Scott, Junior "Midnight" Moon, and Louise "Barnstormer" Nash, Smokey uses old-school racing tactics to help Lightning train and prepare to compete against Storm, and later serves as his crew chief in the Florida 500.
+After heeding to Mater's advice, Lightning reunites with Cruz and heads to the abandoned Thomasville Speedway where they suddenly meet Smokey on the track.
+With help from Doc Hudson's old friends, River Scott, Junior "Midnight" Moon, and Louise "Barnstormer" Nash, Smokey uses old-school racing tactics to help Lightning train and prepare to compete against Storm and later serves as his crew chief in the Florida 500.
 Smokey visits Radiator Springs in the epilogue and later attends the reopening of Thomasville Speedway.